rayangdn/thymio-epfl/report.md

 ✓ Provides accurate position information in real-world coordinates \
 ✓ Minimizes false detections through filtering

+### Future Improvements
+The current vision system could be improve to handle more realistic scenarios by:

+* Replacing binary color detection (black/white) with object detection ML models like [YOLOv8](https://yolov8.com/) to support varied colors, more complex shapes and textures
+* Removing ArUco marker dependency by implementing [Visual SLAM](https://cvg.cit.tum.de/research/vslam)
+* Adding support for dynamic obstacles by implementing real-time tracking and trajectory prediction

 ## Global navigation
 The aim of global navigation is to find a collision-free optimal path from the start position to the goal position.
 This is a strategic task.
 To this end, we must gather a global map of the environment, a start and goal position (obtained from the camera at the beginning) , a path planning algorithm (Djikstra's algorithm in our case) and a path following module (name??). ((Furthermore, optimality can be defined with respect to different criteria, such as length, execution time, energy consumption and more.
 In our case, the visibility ???))